-- Hire an experienced pest control professional.
-They have access to the most effective products.
+- Hire a reputable pest control company that has experience with bed bug management.
+They have access to the most effective monitoring techniques and management products.

 - Insecticides alone won’t control bed bugs.
-Remove infested materials, and seal hiding spots.
+Remove or heat-treat infested materials, and seal hiding spots to prevent future infestations.

-- Inspect after treatment to be sure bugs are gone.
+- Inspect after treatments to be sure bugs are gone.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.